 CANCELING MY HOME SALE EXPERIMENT

-The Facebook IPO was a flop (but now in 2016 it is 4X higher if you held on) and homebuyers were still quite cautious even here in bull market San Francisco.
+The Facebook IPO was a flop (but now in 2018 it is 4X higher if you held on) and homebuyers were still quite cautious even here in bull market San Francisco.
 As a result, I’ve decided to discontinue my pocket listing experiment with an asking price that is around 5% higher than market.
 I’m wasting my time given there are too many bargain hunters out there who come to the same conclusions I have about median household net worth.
 Now is the time to buy, not to sell.
 So that’s what I did in 2014 by buying a fixer upper in Golden Gate Heights.

 It’s amazing to read from the Fed that the share of families saving anything over the previous year fell to 52 percent in 2010 from 56.4 percent in 2007.
 Is everybody still partying like it’s 1999?
 At least the share of families with credit card debt declined by 6.7 percentage points to 39.4 percent, and the median balance of that debt fell 16.1 percent to $2,600.
 Furthermore, there has been a healthy recovery in the markets and the economy since 2010.